Abhishek-Birada/javascript/README.md

 warn() etc.
 // is used for single line comment.
 /* */ is used for multi line comment's.
-At the end of the line you can use ; or you can ignore using it prompt(message(optional)): pops up a input box and converts input value into string. alert(message): pops up a alert box.
+At the end of the line you can use semicolumn(;) or you can ignore using it. prompt(message(optional)): pops up a input box and converts input value into string. alert(message): pops up a alert box.

 variables in js :

-constant : constant variables value cannot be changed after assigning a value to it.
+A variable is a name given to a memory location in a computer’s memory.
+It is used to store data that can be changed during program execution. constant(const) : constant variables value cannot be changed after assigning a value to it.
 	              we cannot reassign new value to const variable.
     	          But we can update the values of array or object,like adding new element to array or key to object. example : const myName = "abhishek"
           myName="abhi" // error
 let : mostly used variable  is let. variables value can be changed after assigning a value to it.